 Compensation expense related to warrants in connection with a licensing agreement is amortized over the 5-year initial term of the license agreement and is recorded as a discount to licensing revenues.
-The stock-based licensing revenue-discount for the Current Quarter and the Prior Year Quarter was \$1,000 in each quarter.
-The stock-based licensing revenue-discount for the Current Six Months and the Prior Year Six Months was \$2,000 in each period.
-An additional amount of \$10,000 is expected to be amortized over a period of 27 months from July 1, 2014 through September 30, 2016.
+The stock-based licensing revenue-discount for the Current Quarter and the Prior Year Quarter was \$10,000 and \$1,000, respectively.
+The stock-based licensing revenue-discount for the Current Nine Months and the Prior Year Nine Months was \$13,000 and \$3,000, respectively.
+The Company fully amortized the remaining value of warrants due to the termination of the related license agreement during the three months ended September 30, 2014.

 In October 2013, the Company issued to Adam Dweck ("AD") who is an Executive Vice President of Earthbound, LLC ("Earthbound") and the son of Jack Dweck, who is a principal of Earthbound and was on the Company's board of directors through June 26, 2014 (see Note 11, Related Party Transactions), warrants to purchase 25,000 shares of common stock with an exercise price of \$5.00 per share and a term expiring August 2, 2016.
-The 12,500 warrants are subject to AD generating \$0.5 million of accumulated royalties and additional Warrants to purchase 12,500 shares of Common Stock at an exercise price of \$5.00 per share, subject to AD generating \$1.0 million of accumulated royalties.
+12,500 of the warrants are subject to AD generating \$0.5 million of accumulated royalties and additional Warrants to purchase 12,500 shares of Common Stock at an exercise price of \$5.00 per share, subject to AD generating \$1.0 million of accumulated royalties.
 To date, AD has reached the first milestone of \$0.5 million sourced royalties and the Company deems it likely that AD will reach the second milestone of \$1.0 million of AD sourced royalties by August 2, 2016.
 Compensation expense related to warrants in connection with the licensing agreement is amortized over the expected period in which the royalty targets will be met and is recorded as a royalty commission expense and netted with licensing revenues.
 The stock-based commission expense for the Current Quarter and the Prior Year Quarter was \$0.
-The stock-based commission expense for the Current Six Months and the Prior Year Six Months was \$1,000 and \$0, respectively.
-No additional amount is expected to be amortized after June 30, 2014.
+The stock-based commission expense for the Current Nine Months and the Prior Year Nine Months was \$1,000 and \$0, respectively.
+No additional amount is expected to be amortized after September 30, 2014.